KnowledgeM99/Online-Survey/README.md

 ## How to Use the App

 1. Register an account.
-2. Once registered, go to the login page and use the credentials you used during registration to log in.
+2. Once registered, go to the login and use the credentials you used during registration to log in.
 3. On the home page, click the button or navigate to the survey page using the navigation bar.
 4. Complete the survey and submit your responses.
 5. To view the survey results, click on "Records" in the navigation bar.